 Studio One MIDI Features

 Studio Ones MIDI functions were designed having songwriters in mind.
 This means that the process becomes as simple as it gets.
-This may be a great thing if you’re doing basic MIDI writing and editing.
+This may be a great thing if you do basic MIDI writing and editing.
 However, if you’re looking for some advanced MIDI tools, you’ll likely be disappointed.

 The biggest issue with Studio One’s MIDI functions was a lack of import and export options.
 When importing a MIDI file, Studio One will import notes, articulations, and velocities but not the tempo of the MIDI file.

-This gets frustrating pretty fast when you’re trying to sync audio and MIDI performances.
+This gets frustrating quickly when you’re trying to sync audio and MIDI performances.

 Also, you can’t choose the MIDI format when exporting as there’s no export window at all, but only a drag & drop function that saves your MIDI file on pre-determined settings.